abehersan/TASCharta/README.md

   - ILL-formatted files from the spectrometers `TASP` and `EIGER`.
   - General ASCII files from `ZEBRA` in point-detector mode.
-  - ASCII files from `MPMS\PPMS` measurement devices.
+  - ASCII files from `MPMS\PPMS` measurement devices from Quantum Design.